delaneyj/datastar/backends/go/site/static/md/docs/getting_started.md

 });
 ```

 Now you'll notice you're sending two events in one call.
 That's because Datastar uses SSE.
 So using `prepend_element` we're able to prepend what we want to a target element.
 We do this using a `selector` and in our case this is the `<main>` element.
 Good stuff!
-You can check out all of Datastars event types [here](http://localhost:8080/reference/plugins_backend).
+You can check out all of Datastar's event types [here](http://localhost:8080/reference/plugins_backend).

 There's one last thing we're going to do.
 Let's add a simple data feed upon loading the page.

 Copy this to your server code:

 ```js
 app.get("/feed", async (req, res) => {
   setHeaders(res);